deenuy/SCS_Stock_Commodity_News/README.md

 The data is retrieved from Yahoo Finance API, Yahoo Finance API is a reliable source of stock market data.
 It also provides other financial information including market summaries, historical quotes, news feed and financial reports.

+## Future Development:
+- Enhance the user experience for discovering stocks and commodities
+- Integrate ML algorithms to recommend news to steer the user to decide to buy or sell the stocks
+- Provision for tagging the companies that you want to quickly search or track

 ### Demo

 ![Stock Demo](assets/img/demo.gif)